 Create Your Own Personalized Map of Canada

-Again, I saw much of Canada by train in 1968, though I've been to Quebec many times and to Ontario at least twice in this millennium.
+I saw much of southern Canada by train in 1968, though I've been to Quebec many times and to Ontario at least once in this millennium.

 European Countries I've Visited

 I visited Germany, Austria, Italy and Switzerland as part of a multi-state high school chorus in 1974, and have been to the British Isles and Ireland a few times since 2000.
 We have high hopes to go to London, Dublin, Cardiff and maybe even Paris in the summer of 2014.